What is pick and pack?

 - Once you have completed the pick job, tap Finish Pick.
-A confirmation message will appear.
+A confirmation message appears.

-If you were unable to pick all items associated with the pick job, the application will prompt you to specify a reason.
-Once selected, tap Complete and you will receive the confirmation message.
+If you were unable to pick all items associated with the pick job, the application prompts you to specify a reason.
+Once selected, tap Complete to receive a confirmation message.

 The orders are now ready to be packed.

 3PL Warehouse Manager contains a standard packing slip to accompany the shipment.
 Packing slips provide the recipient of an order with a full list of the items dispatched from the warehouse.

 - To generate a packing slip, locate the relevant orders on the Find Orders page.